richardcrng/redux-leaves/docs/intro/README.md

 **What if we could just write some reducer logic and have it instantly available *throughout our global state tree?***

-This encapsulates Redux-Leave's *write once, reduce anywhere* philosophy.
+This encapsulates Redux-Leave's *"write once, reduce anywhere"* philosophy.

+## Introducing Redux-Leaves

 ### What?